crowdin/ota-client-js/README.md

 Lightweight library for Crowdin Over-The-Air Content Delivery.

 Information about Crowdin OTA can be found in the [Knowledge Base article](https://support.crowdin.com/content-delivery/).
+Also, visit the [Wiki](https://github.com/crowdin/ota-client-js/wiki) to read more about the advanced usage of OTA Client.

 ## Status